glassz13/airbnb-price-advisor/README.md

-# Airbnb Price Advisor — NYC
+# Airbnb Price Advisor — New York

-> Data-driven nightly price recommendations for Airbnb hosts using an XGBoost + Neural Network ensemble, trained on 14,000+ NYC listings.
+> Data-driven nightly price recommendations for Airbnb hosts using an XGBoost + Neural Network ensemble, trained on 14,000+ New York listings.

 Live App: [airbnb-price-advisor.streamlit.app](#) ← paste your URL here